 What are apprenticeships?

-A levels, university, GDL, LPC, training contract, qualification... profit?
-That's the traditional route to becoming a solicitor and has been for longer than many trainees today have been alive.
+A levels, university, GDL, LPC, training contract, qualification... that's he traditional – and costly – route to becoming a solicitor.
 But now there's a new option, introduced as part of the government's national 'trailblazer' apprenticeships push: the legal apprenticeship.

 The idea behind a legal apprenticeship is for non-graduates who've done their A levels to study and train with a firm, initially as a paralegal, and then have the option to progress to the solicitor path and qualify around the same time as a trainee would.
 Instead of higher education and the debt that comes with it, apprentices get paid by the firm to learn and work... so drinks are on you!